RealTimeChris/simdjson/doc/basics.md

 (e.g., 2 GB) JSON document containing multiple records, it is often preferable to write out multiple records as independent JSON documents, to be read one-by-one.

-The simdjson library also supports multithreaded JSON streaming through a large file containing many smaller JSON documents in either [ndjson](http://ndjson.org) or [JSON lines](http://jsonlines.org) format.
+The simdjson2 library also supports multithreaded JSON streaming through a large file containing many smaller JSON documents in either [ndjson](http://ndjson.org) or [JSON lines](http://jsonlines.org) format.
 If your JSON documents all contain arrays or objects, we even support direct file concatenation without whitespace.
 However, if there